b55585wy/RingTool/README.md

-# RingTool
+# 💍 RingTool
 RingTool is an open platform for health sensing and data analysis with smart rings.
 It processes raw **PPG** and **IMU** signals from ring sensors to estimate cardiovascular parameters (HR, RR, SpO2, BP).
-It offers configurable modules for data preprocessing, physics-based algorithms, supervised learning models (ResNet, InceptionTime, Transformer, Mamba), and systematic evaluation.
-The platform is designed to be flexible and extensible, allowing developers to build custom solutions for a wide range of health and wellness applications.
+It offers configurable modules for data preprocessing, physics-based algorithms, supervised learning models (**ResNet**, **InceptionTime**, **Transformer**, **Mamba**), and systematic evaluation.
+The platform is designed to be flexible and extensible, allowing the community to build custom solutions for a wide range of health and wellness applications.

 ![RingTool System Overview](figures/structure.jpg)

-## Features
+## ✨ Features
-### Toolkit Configuration
+### ⚙️ Toolkit Configuration
 Built with Python/PyTorch, RingTool allows customization of:
 * **Data Splits:** Train/validation/test sets, k-fold cross-validation.
 * **Training:** Learning rate, batch size, optimizer, epochs.